Bad News for Good People, Good News for Bad People

 Perhaps you are one of those people who is trying to be good enough to merit heaven when you die.
 You may be seeking to “do the best you can” or “live by the golden rule.”
 These things are all well in their place, but we must tell you plainly that the Bible has nothing but bad news for you.
 Heaven cannot be gained that way.
 “All have sinned” (Romans 3:23) and are under condemnation and must have Someone to save and justify them.
 Sinners are unable to save or even help to save themselves.

 But if on the other hand you know that you are guilty before God and lost and without a doubt—going to hell—then the Bible surely holds good news for you.
-Christ Jesus died for you on Calvary’s cross that you might be saved, and He offers a pardon for all your sins.
+Christ Jesus died for you on Calvary’s cross and rose again that you might be saved, and He offers a pardon for all your sins.
 If you will, just as you are, look by faith to Him, you can know the forgiveness of your sins and have the assurance of eternal life.

 Jesus said, “Him that cometh to Me I will in no wise cast out.”
 (John 6:37)